stgm/scientific-programming-1/11 Algorithms/30 Pyramid/30 mario.md

 ## Specification

-* Create a file called `pyramid.py` and implement a program that builds the pyramid from Super Mario Brothers by printing hashtags(`#`) and spaces.
+* Create a file called `pyramid.py` and implement a program that builds the pyramid from Super Mario Brothers by printing hash blocks(`#`) and spaces.

 * First, to make it a bit more interesting, prompt the user for the desired **height** of the pyramid.
 This must be a positive number, no larger than 23.

 * If the user provides an invalid height, prompt the user for a new height.
-Keep asking the user for a height untill they provide a valid input.
+Keep asking the user for a height until they provide a valid input.

 * You cán however assume the user only provides whole numbers (integers).
 That means you don't have to take decimal numbers into consideration.